PAS diastase stain

 Periodic acid–Schiff–diastase (PAS-D, PAS diastase) stain is a periodic acid–Schiff (PAS) stain used in combination with diastase, an enzyme that breaks down glycogen.
 PAS-D is a stain often used by pathologists as an ancillary study in making a histologic diagnosis on paraffin-embedded tissue specimens.
 PAS stain typically gives a magenta color in the presence of glycogen.
 When PAS and diastase are used together, a light pink color replaces the deep magenta.
 Differences in the intensities of the two stains (PAS and PAS-D) can be attributed to different glycogen concentrations and can be used to semiquantify glycogen in samples.
-In practice, the tissue is deparaffinized, the diastase incubates, and then the PAS stain is applied.
+In practice, the tissue is deparaffinized, the diastase incubates, and the PAS stain is applied.

 An example of PAS-D in use is in showing gastric/duodenal metaplasia in duodenal adenomas.
 PAS diastase stain is also used to identify alpha-1 antitrypsin globules in hepatocytes, which is a characteristic finding of alpha-1 antitrypsin deficiency.

 PAS diastase stain is also used in diagnosing Whipple’s disease, as the foamy macrophages that infiltrate the lamina propria of the small intestine in this disease possess PAS-positive, diastase-resistant inclusions.